lulav/LRS_Documentation/docs/simulations/sim_batch_page.md

 The Info section contains all the information about the batch, it contains the following fields:

 * Status: general batch status.
 Depends on statuses of all related simulations.
-See [Batch Statuses](#batch-status) for additional info.
+See [Batch Status](#batch-status) for additional info.
 * Timestamp of creation
 * Progress: the number of Runs in DONE status in relation to the total number of Runs in the Batch
 * Created by: nickname of the user, who created this Batch